-The Board of Directors of the Company in their meeting on On 17 Shawwal 1444H corresponding to 7 May 2023, the 25 February 2023 recommended the General Assembly which Group acquired 51% of the issued capital of DFN from its approved the distribution of dividends on 10 May 2023 to the shareholders.
-The acquisition has been accounted for using shareholders for the fiscal year ended 31 December 2022 the acquisition method with the Group being the acquirer with a total amount of SAR 277.2 million, equivalent to SAR and DFN being the acquiree.
-2.31 per share representing 23.1% of the share par value, provided that the dividend eligibility shall be to the The Group is in the process of undertaking a comprehensive Shareholders who own the Company's shares and registered purchase price allocation exercise which is expected to be in the Company's register at the Securities Depository Center completed within twelve months from the acquisition date.
-A Company (Edaa) by the end of the second trading day provisional purchase price allocation has been included in following the date of the Company's General Assembly (the these consolidated financial statements.
-Subsequent "Eligibility Date"), and the date of the dividend distribution adjustments during the measurement period will occur as the shall be within fifteen days from the Eligibility Date.
-These Group completes its estimation of fair values of assets dividends were distributed accordingly during the year ended acquired and liabilities assumed.
-The accounting for the fair 31 December 2023. value of the acquired DFN financial assets and liabilities is provisional due to the inherent complexity and judgement The Board of Directors of the Company in their meeting on 5 associated with identifying intangible assets, and determining March 2022 recommended the General Assembly which the fair value of identified intangible assets and on-balance approved the distribution of dividends on 12 May 2022 to the sheet items.
-The goodwill is primarily attributable to the expected synergies and other benefits from combining the shareholders for the fiscal year ended 31 December 2021 assets and activities of DFN with those of the Group. with a total amount of SAR 360 million, equivalent to SAR 3 per share representing 30% of the share par value, provided that the dividend eligibility shall be to the Shareholders who During the year ended 31 December 2023, the Group has own the Company's shares and registered in the Company's expensed the acquisition related cost amounting to SAR register at the Securities Depository Center Company (Edaa) 444,794 in the general and administrative expenses.
-Some of by the end of the second trading day following the date of the acquisition related cost was incurred and recorded in the Company's General Assembly (the "Eligibility Date"), and previous year. the date of the dividend distribution shall be within fifteen days from the Eligibility Date and were distributed The transaction was funded by internal resources of the Group which will be then be covered by a Sharia compliant accordingly.
+The Board of Directors of the Company in their meeting on 25 February 2023 recommended the General Assembly which approved the distribution of dividends on 10 May 2023 to the shareholders for the fiscal year ended 31 December 2022 with a total amount of SAR 277.2 million, equivalent to SAR 2.31 per share representing 23.1% of the share par value, provided that the dividend eligibility shall be to the Shareholders who own the Company's shares and registered in the Company's register at the Securities Depository Center Company (Edaa) by the end of the second trading day following the date of the Company's General Assembly (the "Eligibility Date"), and the date of the dividend distribution shall be within fifteen days from the Eligibility Date.
+These dividends were distributed accordingly during the year ended 31 December 2023.

+The Board of Directors of the Company in their meeting on 5 March 2022 recommended the General Assembly which approved the distribution of dividends on 12 May 2022 to the shareholders for the fiscal year ended 31 December 2021 with a total amount of SAR 360 million, equivalent to SAR 3 per share representing 30% of the share par value, provided that the dividend eligibility shall be to the Shareholders who own the Company's shares and registered in the Company's register at the Securities Depository Center Company (Edaa) by the end of the second trading day following the date of the Company's General Assembly (the "Eligibility Date"), and the date of the dividend distribution shall be within fifteen days from the Eligibility Date and were distributed accordingly.